bvtujo/bread/about.md

 ---
 layout: page
-title: About
+title: About this blog
 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+In 2019, I left Las Vegas for Seattle and made a sourdough starter from some raspberries.

+This documents the process and ongoing experiments in breadmaking that result.

+This site is build using the Minima Jekyll theme and hosted on Github Pages.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /